-Whether you are doing Meatless Mondays or it’s a Friday during Lent, it’s a good idea to have a few meatless meals in your arsenal.
+Whether you’re doing Meatless Monday or it’s a Friday during Lent, it’s a good idea to have a few meatless meals in your arsenal.
 I like to make sure that when there isn’t a meat on the table, I am still serving my family a protein-packed meal.

-Try these 6 go-to meatless meals for your family
+Try these 6 go-to meatless meal ideas for your family:

 If you are looking for a super easy and quick meal, this one is awesome!

 - 1 taco seasoning packet

 - Cheddar cheese

 - Any additional toppings such as shredded lettuce, avocado, chopped tomato, pico de gallo, cilantro, lime, cotija cheese, etc.

 - In a saucepan, warm the refried beans.
 Once warm, mix in ½ the taco seasoning packet, 1 TBS sour cream, 1 TBS cheddar cheese.